-- The Board of Commissioners approves the FY 2019 Moving to Work Annual Plan and authorizes the Executive Director to complete the Plan documents and submit the Plan to the Department of Housing and Urban Development, and to revise VHA policy to reflect the proposals in the Plan once HUD approval is obtained. - The Board of Commissioners certifies that the Public Hearing Requirement has been met and authorized the Chair of the Board to execute the attached Certifications of Compliance.
+- The Board of Commissioners approves the FY 2020 Moving to Work Annual Plan and authorizes the Executive Director to complete the Plan documents and submit the Plan to the Department of Housing and Urban Development, and to revise VHA policy to reflect the proposals in the Plan once HUD approval is obtained. - The Board of Commissioners certifies that the Public Hearing Requirement has been met and authorized the Chair to execute the attached Certifications of Compliance.

-ADOPTED by the majority of members of the Board of Commissioners and signed by me in open session in authentication of its passage this 27th day of September, 2018.
+ADOPTED by the majority of members of the Board of Commissioners and signed by me in open session in authentication of its passage this 26th day of September, 2019.